roselandroche/game_of_life/README.md

 ### What problem does it solve?

+- Visualization of an important piece of programming history.

 ### Stand out difficulties and solutions

+- Double buffering was a new concept for me.
+I utilized the 'immer' library so that I could mutate a copy of the data, then proceed to change the actual state when the copy was complete.

 ### TODO list/wishlist.
 What would I add if I had more time?

+- I would add more presets for the user to choose from, as well as adding ways for the user to change the visual appearance(i.e. colors).
+I would also like to add the ability to 'jump' to different generations, so the user could see the end result without having to wait for the game to play to that point.

 ### Deployment